Fowell Buxton

-Sir Thomas Fowell Buxton, 1st Baronet Buxton of Belfield and Runton (1 April 1786 – 19 February 1845) was an English Member of Parliament, brewer, abolitionist and social reformer.
-He married Hannah Gurney, whose sister became Elizabeth Fry, and became a great friend of her father Joseph Gurney and the extended Gurney family.
+Sir Thomas Fowell Buxton, 1st Baronet Buxton of Belfield and Runton (1 April 1786 – 19 February 1845), was an English Member of Parliament, brewer, abolitionist and social reformer.
+He married Hannah Gurney, whose sister became Elizabeth Fry, and became a great friend of her brother Joseph John Gurney and the extended Gurney family.

 Early life

 Buxton was born at Castle Hedingham, Essex.
 His father, also named Thomas Fowell Buxton, died young, leaving three sons and two daughters.
 His Quaker mother's maiden name was Anna Hanbury.
 He completed his education at Trinity College Dublin, graduating in 1807.